slawomiroruba/breakdance-migrator/README.md

 3. Click the 'Export Data' button.
 4. Download the exported JSON file or view it directly in your browser.

-## Roadmap

-### Completed

-- Initial release with the ability to export and import Breakdance-related data.
-- Added compression of JSON files using gzip.
-- Interactive admin interface with AJAX support for data export.
-- Support for exporting posts, postmeta, options, icons, and icon sets.

-### Planned

-- **Import Functionality**: Develop a seamless import mechanism to synchronize data between staging and production sites.
-- **Selective Export**: Allow users to select specific post types or date ranges for export.
-- **Advanced Filtering**: Provide more advanced filtering options to customize the export process.
-- **Backup and Restore**: Integrate backup and restore functionality to protect against data loss during migration.
-- **Multisite Support**: Extend support for WordPress multisite installations.
-- **Performance Optimization**: Further optimize the export and import processes for large datasets.

 ## Contribution

 We welcome contributions from the community to help improve Breakdance Migrator.
 Here's how you can get involved: